Husna Akbar

 Making the most of uni life

-In addition to her studies, she has also managed to make the most of other opportunities for AUT students.
+In addition to her studies, she also managed to make the most of other opportunities for AUT students.

 “I had the opportunity to work with AUT as a peer mentor, which enabled me to become more confident in my own knowledge.
 I learned so much from working in this space and often learned from my fellow students too.
 This taught me that everyone has something valuable to teach, and you can never have too much knowledge.